Identifying Opportunity in the Recovery Cycle

 For example, Boston-area employers like Amazon and Salesforce are implementing return-to-office policies, potentially driving increased downtown residential demand.
 Meanwhile, the city’s innovative commercial-to-residential conversion program is creating new supply while addressing market dislocations including excess office space and housing shortages.

-Capital structure evolution creates opportunity
+Capital structure changes create opportunity

 Construction financing rates have begun to moderate.
 The National Association of Home Builders reports that land acquisition loan rates declined from 8.48% to 8.23%, while speculative construction financing dropped from 8.34% to 8.08% in Q1 2025.
 The improvement is modest but directionally positive, particularly for projects with strong fundamentals and experienced development teams.

-More significantly, the capital stack is evolving in ways that favor sophisticated investors.
+More significantly, the capital stack is changing in ways that favor sophisticated investors.
 Traditional bank lenders remain cautious, opening opportunities for alternative capital sources willing to provide flexible financing solutions at attractive risk-adjusted returns.

 The optimal approach?
 Preferred equity and mezzanine structures that offer current returns plus upside participation.
 While traditional developers struggle with all-debt structures in the current environment, capital partners providing flexible solutions are finding multiple compelling opportunities across the risk spectrum.